ikawrakow/ik_llama.cpp/github-data/discussions/590 - How important is Vulkan back-end development_.md

 👤 **ikawrakow** commented on **2025-07-22** at **15:07:48**

 So, my account was suspended for 2 days, and I'm going on vacation two days from now, so I'll look into the Vulkan situation when I come back in 2 weeks.

+> 👤 **FullstackSensei** replied on **2025-07-22** at **15:11:13**
+>
+> Please try to mirror everything in this repo somewhere before you go.
+I'll try to setup a private mirror tonight using gitea.
+>
+> I feel the suspension was a bit my fault, because of the attention it got after my reddit posts.
+Sorry!

 > 👤 **ikawrakow** replied on **2025-07-22** at **15:43:51**
 >